fable-compiler/samples-browser/README.md

 ## Building and running the samples

-- Restore dependencies: `install.cmd` on Windows or `sh install.sh` on Unix.
+- Restore dependencies: `restore.cmd` on Windows or `sh restore.sh` on Unix.
 - Start Fable and Webpack dev server: `dotnet fable npm-run start`
 - In your browser, open `localhost:8080/[EXAMPLE]` (e.g. `http://localhost:8080/ozmo`)